Jenbai22/ripe-tomatoes/journals/leo_galvan.md

 Today, I worked on:

 1. We cont with Team coding.
 We fixed a few minor bugs and added some error messages.
 When a user logs in and has incomplete fields they get a message telling them that things are missing.
 We also added a Search message where a movie title has to meet the required length to be successful or they will also get an error message.

+## Jan 18

+Today, I worked on:

+1. We worked on putting together our test and we had a few hiccups but we pulled together like a team we got all of our test to pass.
+We work great as a team and cont our team coding.